chimanaco/react-freecell-test/README.md

 ## Todo

+Beside refactoring, the below is what I would like to work on if I have more time.

+- Undo
+- Auto move from cascade columns to foundation when you have proper sequence to move them
-- Add animation start and end screen
+- Add some animation with cards on start / end screen
+- Multiple cards move when you have cards in sequence and enough space in the free cells
 - Add animation when you clear the game
-- Add animation when you can/can't drop your card on free cells, foundations and cascade columns.
 - remove unused files as it is based on React Boilerplate
 - favicon
+- Write test

 ## Card images are from: